 Lac La Biche County’s other urban centre, the hamlet of Plamondon, took root in the early 1900s.
 Plamondon is home to a significant francophone population, and the hamlet is one of only four places in Alberta that are officially recognized as bilingual.
 Other notable places in the County include Hylo-Venice, Owl River and Rich Lake.
 Each has its own character and place in the region’s history.

 A new railroad between Edmonton and Fort McMurray opened the region to tourism in 1915, and Lac La Biche was hailed as “Edmonton’s newest summer resort.”
-A luxury hotel was built on the lakeshore, and a reconstruction of it (at right) now serves as Lac La Biche County’s civic centre.
+A luxury hotel was built on the lakeshore, and a reconstruction of it (at left) now serves as Lac La Biche County’s civic centre.
 As the years passed, more and more people from around the globe settled in the area.
 Cree, French, Métis, Ukrainian, Lebanese, Italian and Russian populations are all represented in the County, and the region has one of the largest Muslim populations per capita in all of Canada.
 When the local Al-Kareem Mosque was built in the 1950s, it was only the second one in the country.

 Lac La Biche County as we know it was officially formed in 2007, when the Town of Lac La Biche and Lakeland County amalgamated.
 The County is one of the largest municipal districts in Alberta, and it shares borders and close ties with two First Nations and two Métis Settlements.
 The same qualities that made our region attractive in the olden days still apply in modern times: we have abundant resources, a pristine environment and room to grow.